dewloosh/PolyMesh/README.md

 ## How to contribute?

-Contributions are curreltly expected in any the following ways:
+Contributions are currently expected in any the following ways:

 - finding bugs
   If you run into trouble when using the library and you think it is a bug, feel free to raise an issue.